jaysylvester/citizen/README.md

       // do something
     }

-And our layout.jade file:
+And our layout view:

-    // layout.jade
+    // +_layout.jade

     doctype html
     html